The Race (Tay-K song)

-"The Race" is the debut single by American rapper Tay-K. It was originally released on SoundCloud independently on June 30, 2017, but was later re-released for digital download and streaming by 88 Classic and RCA Records on July 29, 2017.
-The song charted at number 44 on the US Billboard Hot 100, and is from his debut mixtape, Santana World.
+"The Race" is the debut single by American rapper Tay-K. It was originally released on SoundCloud independently on June 16, 2017.
+It was re-released for digital download and streaming by 88 Classic and RCA Records on July 29, 2017.
+The song charted at number 44 on the US Billboard Hot 100, and is from his debut album Santana World.

 Background

-Tay-K (whose real name is Taymor Travon McIntyre) recorded and released "The Race" while a fugitive from the police after escaping house arrest before his trial on capital murder charges.
+Tay-K, whose real name is Taymor Travon McIntyre, recorded and released "The Race" while a fugitive from the police, after escaping house arrest before his trial on capital murder charges.
 Tay-K makes references to this during the song, with the chorus being: "Fuck a beat, I was tryna beat a case.
 But I ain't beat that case, bitch I did the race."
-The charges (on which McIntyre was later convicted) stemmed from a home invasion where 21 year old Ethan Walker was killed.
+The charges, for which McIntyre was later convicted, stemmed from a home invasion in which 21-year-old Ethan Walker was killed.

-The song was later presented at Tay-K's trial on the aforementioned murder charges as it contained details of the murder and his motivations for it.
+The song was later used as evidence during the sentencing phase of Tay-K's trial as it appeared that he had been boasting about being on the run from authorities.
 During the chorus of the song, Tay-K says:

-McIntyre released several songs while on the run from the police, including "The Race", which was recorded during McIntyre's stay in New Jersey and the music video was released on YouTube two hours after his capture.
+McIntyre released several songs while on the run from the police, including "The Race", which was recorded during McIntyre's stay in New Jersey.
+The music video was released on YouTube two hours after his capture.
 "The Race" debuted at number 70 on the US Billboard Hot 100 after a large hashtag campaign pursuing the release of McIntyre using the hashtag "#FREETAYK".
 "The Race" peaked at 44 on the Billboard Hot 100.

 Remixes

 "The Race" has been remixed by numerous artists, including YBN Nahmir, Lil Yachty, Fetty Wap, Tyga, Moneybagg Yo, Montana of 300, Isaiah Rashad, Rico Nasty, and Key Glock among others.
 The official remix features guest vocals from 21 Savage and Young Nudy.

+Additionally, YouTuber Larray released several tracks using the beat, including “First Place,” “Last Place,” “Canceled,” and “Canceled (Remix),” with the second and last tracks featuring fellow YouTuber Twaimz.